dpb587/ssoca/docs/reference/auth/authn/uaa/_index.md

  * `ca_certificate` -- a PEM-formatted certificate for trusting HTTPS connections to the UAA server
  * `prompts` -- a list of prompts to show the user when they are authenticating

+{{< note type="warning" >}}
-*Reminder*: Client ID and Secret are provided to `ssoca-client` in order for them to be able to connect to UAA.
-These tokens must not be considered secret.
+  Client ID and Secret are provided to `ssoca-client` in order for it to communicate with UAA during authentication.
+Because these tokens are available prior to authentication, they should not be considered secret.
+{{< /note >}}

 ## Authentication Scopes